rosskouk/Ansible-Role-Web-Server/README.md

 # Web Server

-A test Ansible role to install Apache and allow Molecule testing
+A test Ansible role to install Apache and allow Molecule testing.

 ## Testing